Dust and Soil: Nature, Types and Forensic Examination

 The organic fraction is humus, plant litter, root fragments, charcoal and microbial debris.
 It is small in mass (typically 1 to 6 per cent in Indian agricultural soils, higher in peaty soils) but it dominates colour and reactivity.
 Loss-on-ignition gives a fast estimate, and stable-isotope ratios (delta 13C, delta 15N) can distinguish C3 from C4 crop zones (rice-wheat versus maize-millet belts).

 The biological fraction is pollen, fungal spores, diatoms (where soil is wet), microarthropod cuticle and microbial DNA.
-Most of the workup overlaps with pollens and diatoms in forensic investigation, which is the sibling NET bullet, so do not duplicate that material in soil answers.
+Most of the workup overlaps with pollens and diatoms in forensic investigationwhich is the related bullet, so do not duplicate that material in soil answers.
 Mention the overlap and move on.

 Indian soil types you need to recognise

-Indian soils are usually grouped into seven orders that map onto state-level geography.
-For NET MCQs, memorise the colour, the dominant clay or parent rock, and the geographic belt.
+Indian soils are grouped into seven orders that map onto state-level geography.
+For each order, the key discriminators are colour, dominant clay or parent rock, and geographic belt.

 | Indian soil | Colour and Munsell range | Parent material / clay | Geographic belt | Forensic signature |